AdesisNetlife/coder-bible/README.md

 > Don't be a sinner, come back to the herd

-> **draft version! work in progress!**
+> **draft version**

 ## About

-This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guides, programming resources and articles, best practices/conventions to be a reference in the daily work for the geek guys in [Adesis Netlife][adesis], and of couse, to the world
+This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guides, technical useful books and articles, best practices/conventions to be a reference in the daily work for the geek guys in [Adesis Netlife][adesis], and of course, to the world

 ## Our Zen